Campbeltown Grammar School – Homework Policy

 - Whole school evaluation of the effectiveness of homework policy

-carried out regularly.
+and practice should be carried out regularly.
 This should involve consultation with staff

 and a sample of parents and pupils.
 Where good practice is